smeruva1/password_generator/README.md

     5. Arraypwd: To store generated password in random.

-I have used Math.random(); to generate which of the character array i am going to use and another Math.random(); for which character in selectex array.
+I have used Math.random(); to generate which of the character array i am going to use and another Math.random(); for which character in selected array.

+User also has capability to copy the pwd to clipboard.